FULLSHADE/fullshade.github.io/_posts/2021-08-14-apt31-dropper-targets-russia.md

 ![image](https://user-images.githubusercontent.com/54753063/129459479-6c0a79e9-f870-461c-9341-46da53999897.png)

-If the files do exist on disk the dropper will execute the second stage payload by calling CreateProcessA with the location of the legitimate (dropped) ssvagent.exe file.
+If the files do exist on disk the dropper will execute the second stage payload by calling `CreateProcessA` with the location of the legitimate (dropped) ssvagent.exe file.
 When this new process is executed it creates a new thread with CreateThread that results in a fake Windows message box popping up stating that there was some kind of installation error.
-If the new process fails to be created, it calls the TerminateCurrentProcess function which gets the current process and then calls TerminateProcess.
+If the new process fails to be created, it calls the `TerminateCurrentProcess` function which gets the current process and then calls `TerminateProcess`.

 ![image](https://user-images.githubusercontent.com/54753063/129459483-77d32760-0018-4488-8c89-8c7dcecf248f.png)